 Camp Kern History

 We've come a long way since 1910!
-Carl B. Kern arrived as a Boy's Work Secretary at the Dayton Y.M.C.A (now the Greater Dayton YMCA) in 1909 with a dream to give local boys the chance to spend time in nature; camping, learning and growing.
+In 1919 Carl B. Kern arrived as a Boy's Work Secretary at the Dayton Y.M.C.A (now the Greater Dayton YMCA), with a dream to give local boys the chance to spend time in nature; camping, learning and growing.
 The following summer, he fulfilled his mission and together with Christ F. Kunz (Piqua YMCA Physical Director) they took 28 youth to the North Overlook at Ft.
 Ancient for a three day camping trip.
 The boys named the site, ‘Camp Ozone’.
 The following year, the camp was expanded to a 12-day camp, and in 1913 the Dayton YMCA purchased a 68 acre farm on the west bank of the Little Miami River establishing a permanent base for ‘Camp Ozone’.
 Camp continued to grow with permanent lodges and cabins being built through the next 20 years.
-Sadly, in 1917 Carl B Kern was killed in a car accident.
-Camp Ozone was renamed Camp Kern in his honor.
+Sadly, in 1917 Carl B Kern was killed in a car accident and Camp Ozone was renamed Camp Kern in his honor.
 By the late 1930’s, capacity was becoming an issue, so sites were scouted for a new location for Camp Kern; Michigan, Indiana and Ohio were all considered but at the last minute, in 1943 a deal was reached with the farm owner at the top of the State Route 350 hill.
 Camp Kern had a new permanent location.

 In 1947 the first structure was built on the new land at the top of the hill, a pool and bath house.
 A new lodge and kitchen, entrance gate, baseball diamond and two tennis courts soon followed and in 1950, Camp was officially moved to the top of the hill.
 In 1954 the historic Pete’s Tower was constructed.
 1962 saw horseback riding introduced for summer programming, and 1964 saw a further expansion in programming as the Outdoor Education (’School Field Trips’) Program was launched.
 ELK Lake was completed and the Sugar Woods Cabins were also built.
 The success of horseback riding as an activity led to the creation Ranch Camp in 1965, closely followed by ELK Lodge’s completion in 1969 - giving Ranch Camp a permanent home.
 (ELK Lake & Lodge were named after Edward L. Kohnle, hence the capitalization, although nowadays it is simply referred to as Elk).